GuanpuChen/GuanpuChen.github.io/_pages/about.md

 Bio
 ------
-I got my B.Sc. degree from the University of Science and Technology of China, and my Ph.D. from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, supervised by [Prof. Yiguang Hong](https://scholar.google.com/citations?user=QUTN3IwAAAAJ).
-I used to be a postdoctoral researcher at the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden, with [Prof. Karl H. Johansson](https://people.kth.se/~kallej/).
-I am a professor at the School of Automation, Southeast University, Nanjing, China.
+I got my B.Sc. degree from University of Science and Technology of China, and my Ph.D. from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, supervised by [Prof. Yiguang Hong](https://scholar.google.com/citations?user=QUTN3IwAAAAJ).
+I used to be a postdoctoral researcher at KTH Royal Institute of Technology, Stockholm, Sweden, with [Prof. Karl H. Johansson](https://people.kth.se/~kallej/).
+I am now a professor at the School of Automation, Southeast University, Nanjing, China.

 Research Interests
 ------